Capital World Group

 Capital World Group’s standard QC procedures

-CWG follows a multi-step garment quality control procedure checklist to guarantee quality at each production stage.
+As one of the leading women’s clothing manufacturers in Vietnam, CWG follows a multi-step garment quality control procedure checklist to guarantee quality at each production stage.
 The following garment factory quality control process covers key aspects, from raw materials to final shipment:

 Material QC: